jms-dcksn/a360_x12_parser/README.md

 # X12 Parser
-Package to parse ANSI X12 EDI files
+A360 Package to parse ANSI X12 EDI files
+This package uses the Java X12 Parser by imsweb: https://github.com/imsweb/x12-parser

 ## Features
  * Parse by Loop, Segment and Element